isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **What is the accommodation set up?** {.ti-headphone}

 In the spirit of Imbizo and togetherness, accommodation is in shared dorm rooms where you may be sharing with up to 3 other people of the same gender.
 Most of the bedrooms are en suite but two rooms make use of a general shared bathroom in the corridor.
 Bedding and towels are provided by the venue.
 Sleeping in dorm style accommodation can take some getting used to and you may find your sleep patterns will need some tweaking.
-Some applicants have benefitted from bringing ear plugs with them.
-Applicants are not permitted to stay off site at an Airbnb or Guesthouse or at a family home.
+Some applicants have benefitted from bringing earplugs with them.
+Applicants are not permitted to stay off-site at an Airbnb or Guesthouse or at a family home.
 Applicants  who accept their place on Imbizo agree to adhere to these accommodation conditions.

 #### **What facilities are available at/close to the venue?** {.ti-car}

-The Team House is a large basic guesthouse with fast internet, multiple outdoor areas including a sea facing terrace and garden and quiet lounge areas where you can relax.
+The Team House is a large basic guesthouse with fast internet, multiple outdoor areas including a sea-facing terrace and garden, and quiet lounge areas where you can relax.
 Noordhoek is a quiet suburb with no shops within walking distance.
 The Imbizo provides a regular shuttle service (1-2 times per week) to the nearby shopping mall so you will be able to buy or replace anything you run out of or forgot to bring.
-The mall has a pharmacy/drugstore, a huge grocery store, clothing shops, cellular network shops, ATMs etc. A complimentary laundry service will be provided for all applicants and TAs once a week.
+The mall has a pharmacy/drugstore, a huge grocery store, clothing shops, cellular network shops, ATMs, etc. A complimentary laundry service will be provided for all applicants and TAs once a week.